Foto: BäderBetriebe Frankfurt

 Whether you want to enjoy the interplay of refreshing swimming fun and soothing sunbathing, improve your health and well-being with an active sporting program or a revitalizing wellness offer, or want to go on an unforgettable trip to our adventure worlds with the whole family: at the attractive outdoor - and adventure pools, indoor swimming pools, sauna and fitness facilities of the BBF are simply not to be missed in Frankfurt.
 From the Titus Thermen and the Panoramabad Bornheim to the indoor pools in Textorbad, Riedbad and Höchst, the indoor and outdoor pools in Riedbad, the outdoor pools in Hausen, Brentanobad, Silobad, Stadionbad, Nieder-Eschbach and Eschersheim to our sauna facilities and fitness studios- more variety is not possible!
 “Where everyone swims, there is no need for a bridge.”
 (German proverb).
 Sporting activities connect people across all borders - so it’s no wonder that young and old alike get their money’s worth with a wide variety of activities at the public baths in Frankfurt.
 And that’s why even the birthday party is only really fun with us when it “falls into the water” with all the guests!

-Frankfurt Rhine-Main is one of the centers of German sport, with its football arena, Olympic sports hub, and countless indoor and outdoor opportunities to stay fit.
-And plenty of spectator sports to enjoy, too.
+Frankfurt Rhine-Main is one of Germany‘s sporting hubs, with a football arena, an Olympic sports centre and countless indoor and outdoor opportunities to keep fit.
+And there are plenty of spectator sports to enjoy too.

 Want to play football in Frankfurt but new to the city?
 Well, no problem!
 We organize football games open to anyone and everyone commitment free.